PyMVPA/PyMVPA/doc/source/tutorial_datasets.rst

 >>> print subds.fa.responsible
 ['me' 'nobody']

-We see that both attributes are still there and, moreover, also here the appropriate subsets have been selected.
+We see that both attributes are still there and, moreover, also the appropriate subsets have been selected.